-Kate Temple-Mabe joined 7BR in October 2019 following successful completion of her pupillage.
-She is building a mixed practice and accepts instructions in all of chambers’ areas of expertise.
+Kate Temple-Mabe is building a mixed practice and accepts instructions in all of chambers’ areas of expertise.
+Her client-focussed and incisive approach to case preparation is complemented by a persuasive and compelling style of advocacy.

 Kate holds degrees in English Literature from The University of North Carolina at Chapel Hill (BA, summa cum laude) and King’s College London (MA).
 She completed her LLB at Queen Mary University of London, where she achieved the top result in her year in both years of study.
 She completed the BPTC (Outstanding) at BPP Law School.